RIOT-OS/RIOT/cpu/esp8266/README.md

 </center><br>

-@note ESP8285 is simply an ESP8266 SoC with 1 MB built-in flash.
+**Please note:** ESP8285 is simply an ESP8266 SoC with 1 MB built-in flash.
 Therefore, the documentation also applies to the SoC ESP8285, even if only the ESP8266 SoC is described below.

 # <a name="esp8266_toolchain"> Toolchain</a> &nbsp;[[TOC](#esp8266_toc)]